Bromshall railway station

-Bromshall railway station was a short lived railway station in the village of Bramshall in the East Staffordshire district of Staffordshire, England.
+Bromshall railway station served the village of Bramshall, in the East Staffordshire district of Staffordshire, England, between 1848 and 1865.

+History

-The railway line between Stoke-on-Trent and Uttoxeter was opened by the North Staffordshire Railway (NSR) in 1848 and a station to serve the village of Bramshall (also known as Bromshall) was opened at the same time.
+The section of the Crewe to Derby Line between and was opened by the North Staffordshire Railway (NSR) in 1848 and a station to serve the village of Bramshall (also known as Bromshall) was opened at the same time.

-The station was never heavily used and after only 17 years the NSR withdrew the passenger service on the last day of 1865 although the goods facilities were retained.
+The station was never well used and, after only 17 years, the NSR withdrew the passenger service on the last day of 1865, although the goods facilities were retained.

 In 1942, an ordnance storage depot was constructed nearby and new sidings laid to enable munitions produced at Cold Meece ordnance factory to be moved to Bromshall depot by rail.
 Between May and September 1942, a temporary station called Bromshall Crossing was opened on the site to allow construction workers to travel to and from work.